 KPI = Key Performance Indicator

-As we have mentioned along the whole post, not tracking the right ASO KPI is a big mistake because… What is not measured can not be improved.
+As we have mentioned along the whole post, not tracking the right ASO KPIs is a big mistake because… What is not measured can not be improved.

 We recommend to track the following:

-- Keywords rankings – You can track this for your app and your competitors’ apps.
+- Keywords rankings – You can track this for your app and your competitors’.

-- Top Charts rankings – You can track this for your app and your competitors’ apps.
+- Top Charts rankings – You can track this for your app and your competitors’.

-- Reviews & Ratings – You can track this for your app and your competitors’ apps.
+- Reviews & Ratings – You can track this for your app and your competitors’.